Structures create Formality. Formality supports Discipline. Discipline is frontline protection against the Law of the Jungle.

-As families grow and their circumstances change, some family members may wish to buy or sell interests in the family business.
-This can create a great deal of tension in the family, unless clear and authoritative policies have been developed in advance.
+As families grow and circumstances change, some family members may wish to buy or sell their interests in the family business.
+This can create a great deal of tension in the family, unless agreed policies have been developed in advance.

-The situation can be made more complicated by the presence of family trusts and other forms of asset protection – especially when the trusts are old and out of step with current realities.
+The situation is made more complicated by the presence of family trusts and other forms of asset protection that are old and seriously out of step with current realities.

-It’s always a good idea to get this type of agreement in place when everyone is in a calm and happy space.
-If urgent needs arise and there are no defining processes, tensions can easily grow into unpleasant and destructive conflicts.
+It’s a good idea to get Shareholder Agreements in place when everyone is in a calm and happy headspace.
+If urgent needs arise and there are no defining processes, especially if there are medical or mortality issues in play, tensions can easily grow into conflicts.

 Codes of Conduct

-Tantrums, threats, screaming abuse, violence and resurrections of ancient family history are almost de rigueur in some families – and they have absolutely no place on business premises.
+Some family members behave towards each other in ways they wouldn’t dream of doing with others, anywhere!
+Tantrums, threats, screaming abuse, violence and resurrection of ancient family history are almost de rigueur in some families.
+Such behaviours have no place in a business environment.

 Meeting Procedures and Decision Making Rules